Robotawi/nd013-c1-vision-starter/README.md

 ### Cross validation

 Cross validation aims at estimating the performance (or accuracy) of machine learning models.
 The purpose of cross–validation is to test the ability of a machine learning model to predict new data.
 In this project, I implemented the `def split(data_dir)` function to split the data.
-The data is split as the course instructions guides.
-The available 100 tfrecord files are divided into 70% for training, 20% for testing, and 10% for validation.
+The data is split as the course instructions.
+The available 100 tfrecord files are randomly divided into 70% for training, 20% for testing, and 10% for validation.

-The effect of cross validation can be seen in the behavior of the losses shown in the next training sections.
-For the reference model, all losses start at high value and then decrease steadily to 0.56 classification loss, 0.54 localization loss, and 0.113 localization loss.
-This makes the total losses equal to 2.97.
-This

 ### Training

 #### Reference experiment
 **This section should detail the results of the reference experiment.
 It should includes training metrics and a detailed explanation of the algorithm's performances.**

 The first part here was to produce the `pipeline_new.config` file as described in the course instructions.
-I struggled to get the GPU on my machine working with the docker container provided with the course, but managed to get it working at the end.
-I documented the steps [here](https://knowledge.udacity.com/questions/725574#726069).

 I made sure the GPU is utilized in the training using `nvtop` as explained by the instructor.
 My GPU has 8.0 GB ram and the training took a bit less than four hours.
 The following image indicates full resource utilization, which is great I think.
 Thanks for pointing out such useful tools.